eHarmony/aloha/src/site/markdown/model_formats.md

 { "import": "/path/to/aloha/model.json" }
 ```

-The submodels input and output types are expected to be the same as the input and output type of the model decision
+The submodels, input, and output types are expected to be the same as the input and output type of the model decision
 tree model.
 The model works by using the decision tree algorithm to select a node containing a model, and then it
 applies the same input data to the model it finds in the node.